Flynn's Calls With Russia's Ambassador: Who Knew What, and When?

 February 10: An unnamed Trump administration official told the Post Pence either misspoke or was misled by Flynn.
 Further, The New York Times reported that transcripts existed of the conversation.
 While the alleged content of the conversations was a likely breach of protocol during a presidential transition—and could be a breach of the law—it’s unlikely to lead to any charges against Flynn.

+February 11 and 12: When asked about it en route to Mar-a-Lago, Trump replied he was unaware of the controversy.
+Spicer said Trump was referring only to the Post’s article on the conversation.
+Here’s the exchange that took place:

+Here is Trump's Air Force One exchange where POTUS says he didn't know about reports re: Flynn and Russian sanctions. (h/t @gregorywallace) pic.twitter.com/03Ls2U0vQV— Dan Merica (@danmericaCNN) February 14, 2017

-February 11 and 12: Flynn was in Mar-a-Lago, Trump’s Florida retreat, with the president and the Japanese prime minister.
+Still, Flynn went to Mar-a-Lago, Trump’s Florida retreat, with the president and the Japanese prime minister.
 He appeared to enjoy Trump’s confidence, and even huddled with the president when news broke of North Korea’s missile launch.
 Still, there was no public word from Trump over the reports about his national-security adviser.
-When asked about it en route to Mar-a-Lago, Trump replied he was unaware of the controversy.

 February 13: Kellyanne Conway, Trump’s counselor, said on MSNBC Flynn enjoyed the president’s confidence.
 Hours later, Flynn resigned.